David Halpern (psychologist)

-David Solomon Halpern CBE FAcSS (born June 1966) is a British civil servant, heading the Behavioural Insights Team (unofficially known as the Nudge Unit) spun out from the Cabinet Office.
+David Solomon Halpern CBE FAcSS (born June 1966) is a British psychologist and civil servant, who founded the Behavioural Insights Team (unofficially known as the Nudge Unit).
+The Behavioural Insights Team is an organisation spun out of the UK Cabinet Office, which applies a deep understanding of human behaviour and evidence-led problem solving to improve government, public policy and public services.

 Education

-Halpern attended King's School, Rochester, before attending Christ's College, University of Cambridge achieving a 1st in natural Sciences specialising in experimental psychology.
+Halpern attended King's School, Rochester, before attending Christ's College, University of Cambridge achieving a 1st in natural sciences specialising in experimental psychology.
 He then went on to complete a PhD in social and political sciences, also at St John's College, Cambridge.

 Career

 Halpern was a research fellow at the Policy Studies Institute (1991–94), a Nuffield College, Oxford prize research fellow (1993–96) and a lecturer in social human sciences at the University of Cambridge (1996–2001).

-From 2001 to 2007 Halpern was chief analyst in the Prime Minister's Strategy Unit.
+From 2001 to 2007, Halpern was chief analyst in the Prime Minister's Strategy Unit.
 He was then director of the Institute for Government from 2008 to 2010, where he remains a senior fellow.

-Since October 2010 Halpern has been director of the Behavioural Insights Team, initially as part of the Cabinet Office and since 2013, as a partially privatised venture.
+Between 2010 and 2022, Halpern was CEO of the Behavioural Insights Team.
+As of 2024, he supports BIT as President Emeritus.

 He currently is a visiting professor at King's College London.

-He is one of the 56 individuals named by the UK government as contributing to the Scientific Advisory Group for Emergencies in response to the COVID-19 pandemic in the United Kingdom, focusing on behavioural changes such as increased handwashing.
+Halpern is one of the 56 individuals named by the UK government as contributing to the Scientific Advisory Group for Emergencies in response to the COVID-19 pandemic in the United Kingdom, focusing on behavioural changes such as increased handwashing.
 On 11 March 2020 he gave an interview to the BBC on the importance of shielding vulnerable people during the COVID-19 pandemic until herd immunity had been achieved.

+In a July 2023 interview with The Daily Telegraph, he proposed that through his unit's measures the public were now well "drilled" for future emergencies, going on to suggest that using fear was a useful tool "if you think people are wrongly calibrated".